 Plainfield, Indiana, in Hendricks county, is 13 miles W of Indianapolis, Indiana.
-Part of the surrounding Indianapolis metro area, Plainfield is home to some 18,396 residents.
+Plainfield is part of the surrounding Indianapolis metro area.

 Jeremiah Hadley obtained the area now known as Plainfield in 1822.
 The town was established in 1839 by Levi Jessup and Elias Hadley.
 It was incorporated in the same year.
 The area was named Plainfield after the "plain" Quakers who once inhabited the area.

 Plainfield and nearby Attractions